 3.9 All recruitment, admissions, enrolment and induction procedures will be regularly monitored for their effectiveness for all categories of applicants.
 Entry requirements will also be regularly reviewed prior to publication to ensure that they are appropriate.

-3.11 The DoGenius Ltd aims to provide a professional service that is efficient and managed by staff who understand their role in the overall student experience.
+3.11 The DoGenius Institute aims to provide a professional service that is efficient and managed by staff who understand their role in the overall student experience.
 It will take into account the latest research and good practice in its approach to recruitment and admissions.

 4.2 Information provided will include modes of study, teaching, learning and assessment procedures, learning outcomes, and the extent of flexibility and choice.
-The DoGenius Ltd will also provide information on which courses are accredited or approved by professional and statutory bodies.
+The DoGenius Institute will also provide information on which courses are accredited or approved by professional and statutory bodies.

 4.3 Information will also be available on the range of learner support, academic or pastoral, available for students.
 This will include study skills support, information technology and learning resources/library services, personal tutorial support, student welfare, and signposting to counselling, employment and careers services.

 4.4 Clear information will also be provided on tuition fees, and any other costs associated with the course and the availability of scholarships and bursaries.

 4.5 Where courses are still subject to approval, this will be clearly marked in the prospectus and on the website, as appropriate.
 Once they are approved, applicants and potential applicants will be informed if there are any changes to the information initially provided.